exoRift/goroutines.js/README.md

 Inspired by Go's [Goroutines](https://go.dev/tour/concurrency/1), this package adds an easy ability to trivially multithread (and potentially multiprocess) your code (supports NodeJS and Bun)

+### Note about concurrency
+Concurrency is a difficult thing to get right that should only be applied in circumstances where it's warranted.
+It's not recommended to use it for simple operations due to the bootstrap time of using workers.
+Be sure to benchmark your code using concurrency vs single-threaded.

+Be sure to also avoid fork-bombing.
+Most runtimes are optimized for recursion so expensive recursive functions should be run in their entirety on a thread, rather than running each recursion on its own thread (which can lead to a segfault)

 ## Installation
 ```
 npm install goroutines